MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMSecurityScopeToAdministrativeUser.md

 ```

 ## DESCRIPTION
-The **Add-CMSecurityScopeToAdministrativeUser** cmdlet adds a security scope to an administrative user or administrative group in Microsoft System Center Configuration Manager.
+The **Add-CMSecurityScopeToAdministrativeUser** cmdlet adds a security scope to an administrative user or administrative group in Configuration Manager.

 For more information about security scopes, see [Configuring Security for Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh427332(v=technet.10)) on TechNet.